Connect with us on Facebook! https://www.facebook.com/MeramecValleyCERT/

 Missouri launches Web site to help Missourians be prepared for tornadoes and severe storms.
 Missouri StormAware Web site includes videos on sheltering and storm warning systems; stormaware.mo.gov also includes links to severe weather texting services to alert Missourians to severe weather in their area.

-announced Missouri has launched a new Web site to help inform and prepare Missourians for severe weather.
+Missouri has a website to help inform and prepare Missourians for severe weather.
 Stormaware.mo.gov

 includes detailed videos on how to take shelter in specific types of buildings, important information about tornado sirens and weather alert radios, and links to severe weather texting services that can alert people across Missouri to upcoming severe weather.